15th September 2012

 Except, that they didn’t, as the airport has a cunning long run of covered walkway, which moves the queue from inside the departure lounge to outside on the tarmac.
 And when I say covered, it’s covered above, but not on the sides, so I’ll reserve judgment on that until I’ve spent 10 minutes in freezing weather with wind-driven rain lashing me from the side.

-The advantage of a small airport like Southend is that you can get into the air quite quickly, which we did, and we had a great view as the plane flew inland and up the coast, spotting Clacton, Frinton and Walton before turning right and over the North Sea.
+The advantage of a small airport like Southend is that you can get into the air quite quickly (once in Stansted when headed to Amsterdam we spent as long taxi-ing on the runways than we did in the air).
+We did indeed get airbone quickly and we had a great view as the plane flew inland and up the coast, spotting Clacton, Frinton and Walton before turning east and over the North Sea.
 With flying time only about 35 minutes, it wasn’t long before the Dutch coast was coming into view.

 Schipol is a great airport, and getting from the Easyjet terminal to passport control didn’t take long, and with the train terminus fully integrated, getting onto a train didn’t take long.
 The trains to Amsterdam run every 10 minutes or so, and lots of them are double-deckers, which are great fun.
 The journey into Amsterdam Centraal is 15 minutes or so.

 We’d booked accommodation with the Easyjet flight, taking into account some TripAdvisor comments, and the CC Hotel was only 5 minutes walk from the train station.
 It’s a conversion of four old apartment buildings, and our room was one of the nicer we’ve stayed in (we tend not to spend too much on hotels!) – nicely decorated, comfortable bed, smart bathroom, and the all-important tea and coffee making facilities!